polar0n/graphs/README.md

-A high-level implementation of graphs in Python without relying on any libraries.
+A high-level implementation of graphs in Python.